d3vi1/LLTDResponder/README.md

 ## Details

-This product wants to implement the following Protocols Responders
-* Microsoft Link Layer Topology Discovery (OS X, Linux, ESXi, Solaris, FreeBSD)
+This product wants to implement the Microsoft Link Layer Topology Discovery Protocol (OS X, Linux, ESXi, Solaris, FreeBSD, Windows, BeOS/Haiku as native services/daemons and ESP32 as a library)
-* Microsoft Link-Local Multicast Name Resolution (OS X, Linux, Solaris, FreeBSD)
-* Link Layer Discovery Protocol (OS X, Linux, ESXi, Solaris, FreeBSD)

 ## LLTD